-On 4 January 1967 The Beatles had added piano and guitar parts to track two of the Penny Lane four-track tape.
-During this session those overdubs were wiped, and replaced with rhythm guitar, bass guitar, drums and congas, the latter played by John Lennon.
+On 4 January 1967, John Lennon and George Harrison had added piano and guitar parts to track two of the Penny Lane four-track tape.
+During this session those overdubs were wiped, and replaced with electric guitar, bass guitar, drums and congas, the latter played by Lennon.

-With all four tracks of the tape, a reduction mix was made, numbered take eight, in which all the recordings so far were mixed down to just two tracks.
-Onto this Lennon and George Martin added piano, Lennon, Paul McCartney and George Harrison sang backing vocals, and handclaps were also added.
+With all four tracks of the tape now full, a reduction mix was made, numbered take eight, in which all the recordings so far were mixed down to just two tracks.
+Instruments were moved to track one and vocals to track four, leaving a further two tracks for the remaining overdubs.

-These recordings were never used, however, and another reduction mix, take nine, was made to replace the previous one.
+These latter overdubs were never used, however, and another reduction mix, take nine, was made to replace the previous one.
 The session finished at 1am on the morning of 7 January, and work continued on Penny Lane two days later.

 Also on this day...